Hard Drive 101

 All your digital storage should be configured so that failure of any one drive does not kill the only copy of any files.
 You must backup the images to an additional device if you want to preserve them.

-If you use a smaller number of larger drives for storage, you will simplify the process of keeping track of the drives, as well as the process for periodically checking on the integrity of any offline backup drives.
+If you use a smaller number of larger drives for storage, you will simplify the process of keeping track of the drives, as well as the process for periodically checking on the integrity of your data.
 You’ll also use less energy to keep them spinning and save on storage or desktop space.
 Additionally, larger drives are likely to be newer and faster.

 Hard drive rotation speeds